yeungn523/ece2400-sec02-2025/README.md

-ECE 2400 Section 2
+ECE 2400 Section 3
 ==========================================================================

-Example git repo that goes along with section 2.
+Git repo that goes along with section 3.